Canadian Natural Resources Limited (CNQ) Shares Down Despite Recent Market Volatility

 Conclusion

-In conclusion, Canadian Natural Resources Limited (CNQ) has had a bad performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+To put it simply, Canadian Natural Resources Limited (CNQ) has had a bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.